 Regular attendance/participation is essential in online courses as well.
-Student attendance is tracked and recorded on a course-by-course basis, and defined by logging in and completing a minimum of one academically related events.
-Examples of academically related events include, but are not limited to, submitting a class assignment, participating in threaded discussions, completing quizzes and exams.
-Student grades, however, are dependent on the completion of, and points earned for each academically related event.
+Student attendance is tracked and recorded on a course-by-course basis, and defined by logging in and completing a minimum of one academically related event per week.
+Examples of academically related events include, but are not limited to, submitting a class assignment, participating in threaded discussions, completing quizzes and exams, completing a tutorial or participating in computer-assisted instruction.
+Student grades, however, are dependent on the completion of, and points earned for, each assignment, academically related event and final exam.

 Students are responsible for understanding the policy and being aware of their own attendance.
+Students missing 5 consecutive calendar days within the term will be sent an attendance warning letter outlining the consequences of additional absences.
 Students who are unable to attend class during a period of 14 consecutive calendar days will automatically be withdrawn from the course or will be withdrawn from the institution if they have not attended all courses for a period of 14 consecutive calendar days.

-Professionalism at the externship or clinical site is critically important.
-As a result, students are expected to adhere to common workplace attendance expectations such as informing both their faculty member and the externship or clinical site when ill, requesting time off well in advance if needed, and completing all scheduled hours.
-Program-specific information available from the Program Director or Campus Academic Dean.
+Professionalism in the workplace is critically important.
+As a result, students are expected to adhere to common workplace attendance expectations such as informing both their faculty member and the site when ill, requesting time off well in advance if needed, and working all required hours.
+Program-specific information is included in Externship or Clinical Manuals where applicable.